Dahlonega, Georgia: In popular culture

 There is a Dahlonega Mine Train roller coaster at Six Flags over Georgia.

 Corey Smith has a song titled "Dahlonega", in reference to the town and its landmarks, on his album While the Gettin' Is Good, released on June 23, 2015.

 Country music recording artist Ashley McBryde directly references the town in her debut single "A Little Dive Bar in Dahlonega", which was released in October 2017.

+Dahlonega served as the inspiration for the town of Rhodes in Red Dead Redemption 2.